British TV Pulls This Week’s Last Week Tonight Episode

 In this case, Oliver focused on the race in Makerfield, where Greater Manchester mayor Andy Burnham is running for Parliament amid mounting pressure on Prime Minister Keir Starmer and the Labour Party.
 A Burnham win could set up a leadership challenge against Starmer; a loss, Oliver argued, could further embolden Nigel Farage’s Reform UK.

-It wasn’t immediately clear whether the episode will air on Sky One later, or made available on-demand, where Ofcom impartiality rules are less strict.
+It wasn’t immediately clear whether the episode will air on Sky One later, but a Sky rep confirmed to LateNighter that it will be made available to stream on-demand where Ofcom impartiality rules are less strict.

 Election-related material isn’t the only Last Week Tonight content that has proven sensitive in the UK.
 In 2022, Sky cut portions of an episode in which Oliver joked about Queen Elizabeth II following her death—a decision Oliver later criticized publicly.
 And just last month, a brief sequence involving King Charles and digital IDs was missing from the UK version of the show.